[EUobserved] Ethiopia: Time to tell the truth, Ambassador

 Some of her evasions concerned humanitarian aid.

-"So far, 3.5 million people have benefitted from humanitarian aid distributed in 34 woredas/districts out of 36 in the region," Zemene wrote, in a what she called "tangible progress".
+"So far, 3.5 million people have benefitted from humanitarian aid distributed in 34 woredas/districts out of 36 in the region," Zemene wrote, in what she called "tangible progress".

 "There are large parts of Tigray without any access ... and many people are living in dire conditions," Melzer said.